opsidao/api_blueprint_server/README.md

 - REPO_USER: The user part of your repository (i.e. your username or organization name).
 - REPO_NAME: The name of the repository.

+## Wishlist

+- Login with Github, requiring access to the served repository to access the site.
+- Branch support so you can preview your pull requests before merging them
+- Custom theme support, to allow branding of the site
+- Proper layout
+- Improved logging